Leading as a Manager - Explained

 Why is Motivation Important for Leaders?

-Important to leadership is the concept of motivation.
-To influence an individual to take action, they must be motivated to do so.
+Motivation is the manner through which leaders influence an individual to take action.
+That is, the individual must be motivated to do so.

 A leader can be the source of motivation or cause the motivation (whatever its source) to inspire the desired action.